 At the same time, WXPN, where World Cafe is produced, had outgrown its studios and was seeking a new home.
 And so the moment Hal called the station to propose joining forces was the moment of conception for World Cafe Live.

-Hal’s company, Real Entertainment Group, and WXPN, which is owned and operated by the University of Pennsylvania, have entered into a unique partnership between a for-profit and a non-profit organization.
+Hal’s company, Real Entertainment Group, and WXPN, which is owned and operated by the University of Pennsylvania, have entered into a unique partnership.
 Sharing work space and a common philosophy, WXPN and World Cafe Live have forged what may become a prototype for future relationships between public broadcasters and private enterprise.

 Opened in 2004 at 3025 Walnut Street in Philadelphia, World Cafe Live was designed to change the landscape for artists and audiences of all ages.
 The result is a new model of what a modern music venue can and should be, providing pristine acoustics, clear sight lines, comfortable seating and fine food and drink.
 Add to that: an amazing staff, over 500 ticketed concerts each year, and shows that usually start by 7:30 and end by 10:30 so it’s possible to go out on a weeknight and still get to work the next day!